 Noah began his political career by driving in President Obama’s motorcade, and promptly thought he had ended that career when he smashed up the car he was driving.
 He has not driven in any more motorcades, but he has since managed, organized, and fundraised on competitive races at the state and federal levels.
 Before joining A|L, Noah worked on the DCCC’s Independent Expenditure to help net 40 Democratic House seats in 2018.
 He enjoys any opportunity for experimentation and innovation in how we communicate, coaching emerging leaders and staffers, and treating most interactions with strangers as mini-focus groups (to the dismay of plane and bus seatmates, barbers, and Lyft drivers everywhere).

-Miles took the reins of our competitive research and media-buying department in 2014, tracking spending and placing television and radio buys in competitive races across the country.
-His past experience includes working on campaigns in Chicago and as district staff for an Assistant Majority Leader of the Illinois House.
-Miles is a graduate of the University of Chicago.
+Miles took the reins of our media-buying operation in 2014, tracking spending and managing hundreds of television and radio programs in competitive races and advocacy campaigns across the country.
+Miles has been a lead media buying consultant for the Democratic Congressional Campaign Committee IE, American Bridge, Fair Fight, and Women Vote along with dozens of high profile hard side campaigns.
+His past experience includes working as senior staff for an Assistant Majority Leader of the Illinois House of Representatives.

 Stephanie got her chops working on narrative feature films, documentaries and travel shows before becoming a political media producer.
 Her other work includes not only producing but directing, writing, and show running.
 Some of her projects include but are not limited to; One Day Two Legends, a full length documentary and UPM for One Small Hitch, a feature film.
 She also served as show runner for Pedal America, a PBS travel series.
 She is very proud to serve as a Board Member for Women In Film Chicago.
 As a former bartender, she was the first woman to hold the title of “Chicago’s Best Bartender in Chicago”.